crownlessking/phpunit-ui/README.md

 `chown -R :www-data utui`

 When I changed the group to `www-data` the problem was gone.
 Naturally, PHP should be in the www-data group.
 If you still get permission issues, try deleting the `tmp` folder.

+### Troubleshooting GitHub Downloads

+After downloading UTUI from GitHub, the permissions will be all messed up.
+After unzipped the UTUI folder, open a terminal and run the following command on the newly unzipped folder:

+`sudo chown -R :www-data phpunit-ui-master`

+and then

+`chmod -R a+rX phpunit-ui-master`

+and finally,

+`chmod -R g+w phpunit-ui-master`

+This should give PHP enough permission to create folders.

 ## How to Use